How Kids' Yoga Builds Grit

 No grit, no pearl. - Lama Surya Das

-What a couple of years it has been!
-We have been through a sort of reckoning, each of us personally, and society as a whole.
+We have been through a sort of reckoning, each of us personally, and society as a whole, over the past few years.
 As I consider the qualities that have been helpful to me in this long, dark season, the two that stand out are adaptability and grit.

 Adaptability means that in order to avoid needless suffering, I need to be flexible about what comes my way, and not be too sentimental or nostalgic about what was possible in the past.
 Yoga helps to develop adaptability by improving our mental and physical flexibility (for more thoughts on yoga and adaptability, inspired by a resilient 6-year-old, please check out Sadie, Age 6: Master Adapter.)